arbron/fvtt-summoner/example.md

 - [x] Display "Summon" button on chat message
 - [x] Add summon checkbox and dropdown in item consumption message
 - [x] Summon actor using Warp Gate upon casting or when summon button is clicked
+- [ ] Store summoning item's roll data in summoned actor's flags
 - [ ] Insert static summoner roll data into summoned creature's roll data
-- [ ] Implement interface for configuring summoned actors
+- [x] Implement interface for configuring summoned actors
+- [ ] Add ability to configure item modifications on summons
 - [ ] Modify summoned actor's data based on summoning item's roll data
 - [ ] Add summons type selection UI if no type is selected during roll or modifier key is pressed when summons is clicked